imgag/ngs-bits/doc/tools/NGSDAddVariantsGermline.md

 	                  Default value: 'false'
 	  -cnv <file>     CNV list in TSV format (as produced by megSAP).
 	                  Default value: ''
 	  -cnv_force      Force import of CNVs, even if already imported.
-Attention: This will also delete classifications and report configuration!
 	                  Default value: 'false'
 	  -out <file>     Output file.
 If unset, writes to STDOUT.
 	                  Default value: ''
-	  -max_af <float> Maximum allele frequency of small variants to import (1000g and gnomAD) Default value: '0.05'
+	  -max_af <float> Maximum allele frequency of small variants to import (1000g and gnomAD).
+	                  Default value: '0.05'
 	  -test           Uses the test database instead of on the production database.
 	                  Default value: 'false'